-The Lithium versus Quetiapine in Depression (LQD) study is trying to work out which of two medications (lithium or quetiapine) added to an antidepressant is best in helping people with treatment resistant depression.
+The LQD study is trying to work out which of two medications (lithium or quetiapine) added to an antidepressant is best in helping people with treatment resistant depression.
 The aim is to address the gap in the research literature on which of these medications is most effective over the course of a year.
 Future patients will benefit from the results of the study by knowing which (if any) treatment is more likely to improve their condition over a longer duration of time.

-If you are a clinician and would like further information on this study, please click here.
+If you are a clinician and would like further information about this study, please click here.